A.L.M.T. Corp.

 High melting point

-Molybdenum has the fifth highest melting point among metals.
-It has a low thermal expansion coefficient and extremely high shape stability even under high temperature environments.
+Molybdenum possesses the fifth highest melting point among all metals.
+It features a low thermal expansion coefficient and exceptional shape stability, even in high-temperature environments.

 2Large electric resistance